 4A.
 This includes, but is not limited to: unwanted physical proximity, unsolicited attention, requests for inappropriate poses, etc.

 5. The Model is in control of his or her own physical comfort during modeling.
 He or she may request cushions, changes in poses, room temperature changes, etc.

 6. The Model works in 20 minute blocks separated by 5 minute breaks.
-A long break of 20 minutes must be accommodated halfway through the modeling session.
+A long break of 20 minutes must be accommodated halfway through a standard 3-hour modeling session.

 7. The Model will have a private, clean changing area.
 No individual other than the Model will be permitted in that designated changing area.